Updated June 2017

 - Create clinometers or borrow theodolites.
 Borrow long tapes from PE, use metre rules or laser distance measures.

 - Go outside and have pupils stand different distances away from eg the school building (if you can).

-- Measure distance from school, use clinometer to find angle, take distance of height of clinometer above ground level.
+- Measure distance from school building, use clinometer to find angle, take distance of height of clinometer above ground level.

-- Calculate height of building and then use mean, mode or median to decide height.
+- Have each pupil calculate height of building and then use mean, mode or median to decide ‘height’.

-- Consider rounding, accuracy, think about which errors of measurement have the biggest impact and, if possible, find true height of building from plans!
+- Consider rounding, accuracy, think about which errors of measurement have the biggest impact.

 - Think about other ways to find the height of the building – could any of these be more accurate?

-- With brick buildings finding the height of eg 10 layers of bricks is very accurate.
+- With brick buildings finding the height of e.g. 10 layers of bricks is usually the most accurate method.